mlxd/GPUE/README.md

 ## 0. Introduction
 ###############################################################################

-Welcome to GPUE, the [fastest zero temperature BEC routines in the land](http://peterwittek.com/gpe-comparison.html) (the last time I checked).
+Welcome to GPUE, the [fastest zero temperature BEC routines in the land](http://peterwittek.com/gpe-comparison.html) (the last time we checked).

 Runs on CUDA 7.0 (C++11 functionality needed) on both Linux and Mac OS X (Nvidia GPU only).
-I have not tested on Windows.
+We have not tested on Windows.
 Other requirements are Python 2.6+ (though PyPy is MUCH faster), Numpy, Scipy, Matplotlib, Mencoder.

 To build, first check the predefined paths in the Makefile (CUDA lib/lib64,